What do I need for online therapy?

 I'm having a problem with billing.
 Who do I contact?

-Headway is the company that manages billing and insurance for me.
-Here is a link to their contact page.
+I manage billing for all client accounts.
+Contact me, Gabrielle, at 205-202-9496 or info@claracounseling.com.
 Alternatively, you can also call the number on the back of your insurance card.

 Yes, I am a provider with Open Path Collective, a nonprofit company aiming to increase access to mental health care by providing lower cost services to those who are uninsured or underinsured.
 I have a limited number of slots available in my weekly schedule that are sliding scale.
 Please contact me if you would like to be considered, or to check if I have slots available.